Brothers Grym: Reformation of The Bruthas Grym

 The second incarnation of Bruthas Grym was after the first Gravediggaz album when Poetic reached out again to Brainstorm to get back into music through his Sharpshooters Regime and his label Plasma Records in 1996 where he recorded the hard-edged song "Bayaa!" produced by Poetic, and other notable jams with various MCs in the Sharpshooters Regime and Ancient Entities.
 Brainstorm had been living between Alabama and Georgia at the time, forming a short-lived group of three MCs called Ptahetic Poets (pronounced "path-etic") with two MCs: Mind Bender AKA Reign Supreme and Sound Wave.
 The Sharpshooters' compilation was being created by a whole regime of artist-soldiers for the project, Poetic was dubbed "General G.R.Y.M." and the self-titled "The Horrorcore Father".
 Among them were their brother E-Sharp (Eddie "Goalfingaz"), Flatlinerz-Gravediggaz Omen (now known as OMN 999), Sun of Man's Shabazz the Disciple, Shaqueen (Ma Barker), Amaze, Malik, Smuggler, Rhyme Valor, singer-songwriter Bell Muhammad, and others.
 Brainstorm and their cousin Prince (Self X-Planatory) crafted all of the skits of the groundbreaking album that was consequently never released.
 It was then that Poetic and Brainstorm recorded a few songs under the Bruthas G.R.Y.M. name again—most notably, "Buildin; In The Buildin'" produced by their brother E-Sharp.

 The youngest of the brothers, known as E-Sharp then, although not a part of the original Brothers G.R.Y.M. crew, had been working closely alongside Poetic on the first Gravediggaz LP and more closely on their second LP "The Pick, The Sickle, And The Shovel", as well as the Sharpshooters-Plasma Records compilation along with another cousin and sound engineer Big Winst.
 E-Sharp and Big Winst (Gravediggaz) had both attended Five Towns College together to pursue careers as audio engineering and production.
 After graduation, E-Sharp quickly became a Top-Ten R&B Producer under the name "Goalfingaz" with Kay Gee's (Naughty By Nature) Divine Mills Label, gaining production credits and crafting such notable R&B hits like: the Divine Mills' group Next's "Wifey", Divine Mills' crooner Jaheim's "Just In Case" and "Fabulous", Ideal's "Whatever", Faith Evans' "Good Life", the late Gerald Lavert's "Made To Love You", and various other gold and platinum hits, working with many Hip Hop and R&B groups and soloists since the mid 90s.
 He is currently working with Reign Supreme, American Idol's Brittenum Twins, and 112's Slim and Q. By far, he is the most musical of the brothers.

 Death of Poetic and hopeful reactivation of the project

-Death: In April 1999: "Grym Reaper" was diagnosed with a deadly colon cancer, and was given only three months to live.
+Death: In April 1999: "Grym Reaper" was diagnosed with a deadly form of colon cancer and was given only three months to live.
 On Sunday, July 15, 2001, Anthony "Grym Reaper" Berkeley died, almost two years longer than the time he was given by the doctors.